automatecloud/docker-ddc-vagrant/README.md

 input - folder with all necessary input configuration files

-You need to create the following folders by yourself output - folder with output (backup) exchange - folder with exchange information needed between nodes

 Create the following files with necessary environment informations inside the directory of your Vagrantfile: